BIKE DATE began in 2012 in Buffalo NY. BIKE DATE is an ongoing practice-as-research art project conducted in North and South American cities.

 I consider the Bike Date as the “Canary in the Coal Mine” to critically engage issues concerning gender and mobility in glocalized communities defined by economic and political structures.

-Bike Date participants generate an audio recorded narration of their cycling experience during the ride, using a wireless microphone attached to their helmet strap.
-At the conclusion of the ride, the participant is asked for a line drawing.
-These Bike Date components describe the embodied experience of cycling as roadway infrastructure.
+Bike Date participants generate an audio recorded narration of their cycling experience while on the road by using a wireless microphone attached to their helmet strap.
+At the conclusion of the ride, the participant is asked for a representation of their experience – this can be a line drawing, writing, etc. Bike Date components include photography, video, audio recording and gps location data.
+These are used to understand the embodied experience of the female identified cyclist while on the roadway.

 Bike Date is supported in part by the Department of Media Study at the University at Buffalo, the Pierre McAloon Award, and Techne Institute for Arts and Emerging Technologies